4paradigm/OpenMLDB/README.md

 ## Performance

 In AI scenarios most real-time features are time-related and required to be computed over multiple time windows.
-So we use computation TopN queries as benchmark scenary.
+So we use computation TopN queries as benchmark scenario.

 ### Server Specification
 The server spec is as follows: